Milkyway Image

-Milkyway Image (Hong Kong) Ltd. (銀河映像(香港) 有限公司) is a production company based in Kwun Tong, Kowloon, Hong Kong.
-The company was established in 1996 by prolific director Johnnie To in joint partnership with frequent collaborator Wai Ka-Fai.
-The company is known best for producing dark crime films inspired by the work of French director Jean-Pierre Melville and the genre of film noir.
+Milkyway Image (Hong Kong) Ltd. (銀河映像(香港) 有限公司) is a film production company based in Kwun Tong, Kowloon, Hong Kong.
+The company was established in 1996 by director Johnnie To in partnership with frequent collaborator Wai Ka-Fai.
+The company is known best for producing dark crime films inspired by the works of French director Jean-Pierre Melville and the film noir genre.
 Milkyway Image's productions have been repeatedly praised as a bold move against the commercialism found in post-handover Hong Kong cinema, and have also attracted a significant international fan base.

 Company

-Milkyway Image is principally engaged in providing comprehensive film production services for film companies, such as pre-production, shooting, and post-production services.
+Milkyway Image is principally engaged in providing comprehensive film production services, such as pre-production, shooting, and post-production services.
 Milkyway Image's films are not only box office hits, but they are also produced with cost-effectiveness and efficiency, bringing film investors promising revenue.

 History

 Johnnie To founded Milkyway Image (HK) Ltd. in 1996, together with his longtime partner Wai Ka-Fai.
 The early years proved to be difficult for the company, as its first productions were unsuccessful at the Hong Kong box office.
 Hong Kong audiences did not appreciate the bleak and intellectual tone of the films - later to become the company's signature style - which was very different from the highly commercialized productions usually present in cinemas at the time.

 After more works in the same style and Johnnie To's first official directorial outing with A Hero Never Dies, neither of which managed to make a significant impact at the box office, the company shifted its focus to producing lighter films for the first time in 1999.
 This year saw the release of Running Out of Time, followed up by Needing You... in 2000.
 Both films became box-office hits and likely saved Milkyway Image from bankruptcy.
 Recognizing the surprising success, the company continued to produce films in a similar vein during the most critical years of the Hong Kong film industry, which - while already in decline by that time - was further wounded by the SARS crisis in 2003.

 After putting out a string of successful mainstream comedies from 2000 to 2003, critics and fans who had previously been enticed by Milkyway's fresh take on the trodden triad film genre were starting to express concerns over the company's new direction.
-However, these concerns were quickly put aside with the release of PTU in 2003, a film that To had worked on for 3 years and which was greatly praised by critics worldwide, eventually becoming a poster child for To's company.
+However, these concerns were quickly put to rest with the release of PTU in 2003, a film that To had worked on for 3 years and which was greatly praised by critics worldwide, eventually becoming a poster child for To's company.

 In 2007, Milkyway Image split from parent company Brilliant Arts and chairman, executive director and investor Dennis Law.